 This course is intended for intermediate level practitioners, but open to all.
-The lecture format can be delivered to groups of up to 50, while the hands-on full-day workshop should be capped at 30 or fewer participants.
+The lecture/discussion format can be delivered to groups of up to 100, while the hands-on full-day workshop should be capped at 40 or fewer participants.

 Participants walk away with a reference handout, example deliverables, and access to the course slides online.
 During the full day workshop, participants will also begin to design their own skill or feature, with opportunities for collaboration and direct instructor feedback.

-Bookings outside the Seattle metropolitan area may require a travel stipend or advance.
+For further information about potential speaker fee arrangements, contact me: options include a flat fee or a door split.
+Bookings outside the Seattle metropolitan area may require additional travel reimbursement.
 Potential venues should provide internet access, projector/audio/power access for the instructor, and desk space for each participant in the hands-on workshop.

 I had the great honor of being the initial product designer and VUI designer for the newly-announced Echo Look at Amazon.
 My experience with voice user interfaces dates back to my work in 2006 on one of the first voice-enabled titles for the Nintendo DS (Disney Friends).
 Since then, I’ve had the incredible opportunity to work on voice UI for Alexa, Cortana, and Windows Automotive.
 I’ve contributed to voice UI for grammar-based systems, natural language systems; games, PCs, cars and consumer devices.
 I’ve been passionate about VUI for years, but until now working directly on cutting-edge experiences limited my ability to speak on the topic.